Result

 .

-onErr! : Result a err, (err => Result a otherErr) => Result a otherErr
+on_err! : Result a err, (err => Result a other_err) => Result a other_err

-Like onErr
+Like on_err

 , but it allows the transformation function to produce effects.